HBRS-SDP/ws23-person-following/API_Plan.md

-### Software Delivery:
+# Software Delivery
 The software package is delivered as a Python script structured as a ROS package.
-It includes dependencies such as the `mediapipe`, `pyrealsense2` for pose estimation, and `rclpy` for ROS integration.
+It includes dependencies such as `mediapipe`, `pyrealsense2` for pose estimation, and `rclpy` for ROS integration.
 The script utilizes the Robot Operating System (ROS) and provides laser-based obstacle avoidance using the `/scan` topic.

-### MVP Test Scenario: Following the robot at a threshold distance
+## MVP Test Scenario:
+- Robot is following the human at a threshold distance
-#### Triggering the Scenario:
+### Triggering the Scenario:
 - **Operator Action:**
   - The operator executes the `main()` function of the Python script on the robot.
   - Optionally, the operator places a person within the field of view of the RealSense camera.

-#### System Behavior:
+### System Behavior:
 - **Initialization:**
   - The system initiates the RealSense pipeline.
   - It starts listening to color and depth streams.